 When you adopt a vegan lifestyle, there is a risk that you might end up suffering from nutritional deficiency.
 Moving away from meat products will inevitably deprive you of certain types of nutrition.
 And this deprivation can trigger various health issues.
 For pregnant women, this might mean trouble with delivery or the physical constitution of children.
-As such, it is essential that you find vegan alternatives to provide your body with the lacking nutrients.

 Protein is an essential nutrient in building muscle mass.
 Much of the protein intake of a regular diet is dependent on meat consumption.
 Abstaining from meat raises the question of whether a person will be able to get sufficient protein through a vegan lifestyle.
 “A common myth is that it’s difficult to get protein from plant foods.
 In reality, they can provide all the essential protein building blocks that we call amino acids.
 Good sources include beans, lentils, chickpeas, soy products, peanut butter, cashew nuts, and pumpkin seeds,” Heather Russell, a registered dietician at the Vegan Society, said to The Guardian.